 Figure \ref{fi:zdep} shows the individual clusters' constraints on $\alpha$, $\gamma$, and $n$.
-As could be expected given the varying nature of our results, there is perhaps the slightest of hints of a redshift--dependence in the constraints but our sample size does not allow us to probe such an issue in detail.
-It should again be noted that any hint of a redshift--dependence could actually be caused by a mass--dependence instead, since the two lowest redshift clusters in our sample are also the least massive.
+There is perhaps the slightest of hints of a redshift--dependence in the constraints but the sample size does not allow us to probe such an issue in detail.
+It should also be noted that any hint of a redshift--dependence could actually be caused by a mass--dependence instead since, e.g., the two clusters at the lowest redshifts are also the least massive.

 A different picture emerges when we consider the overlap of the individual clusters' credible intervals for the slopeNFW model.
 For example, no value of $\alpha$ is contained in all 11 95\% credible intervals, and only the very short range $(1.08,1.10)$ is contained in all but two intervals.
 Likewise the NFW $\alpha=1$ case is excluded from four of the eleven intervals.
-These results, as well as a visual inspection of Figure \ref{fi:third}, puts strong doubts about the concept of a universal shape parameter.
+These results, as well as a visual inspection of Figure \ref{fi:third}, do not seem to support a universal shape parameter.
 The situation is not quite as compelling for the transNFW and S\'ersic models which is likely the reason that they do not stand out from the NFW in the model selection.
 In fact, we believe it is a reasonable statement that the success of the slopeNFW model is precisely due to the very different preferred values of $\alpha$ from cluster to cluster.
 This puts a strong question mark against the idea of universal third parameter.

 We conclude that there is moderate evidence for the slopeNFW model to be preferred over the simple NFW, while the transNFW and S\'ersic models do not stand out against the two-parameter NFW profile.
-If the inner slope of the slopeNFW model is universal, we constrain it to be close to $-1$ but preferably slightly steeper.
+If the inner slope of the slopeNFW model is universal, we constraint it to be close to $-1$ but preferably slightly steeper.
 However, the spread of the individual clusters' preferred ranges suggests that the inner slope is not universal.

-We also comment that the method of hyper-parameters method could in principle be extended to the model selection analysis.
-As a matter of fact, since the slopeNFW `contains' both the NFW and the Moore models as subsets, we can derive the corresponding Bayes factor for the Moore profile which is only 10.
-This is of course a drastic reduction numerically but it does not alter the conclusion and anyway corresponds to rather convincing odds of about $20\,000:1$.